biobricks/streaming-sequence-extractor/README.md

 If `auto` is specified as the type (the default) then for GenBank format it will output the DNA or RNA sequence if such a sequence is present, but will not transform the character T to U since GenBank format has no simple way of specifying if a sequence is wholly DNA or RNA, and if no DNA or RNA sequence is present then it will output nothing at all.

 The parser currently is not able to auto-detect if a GenBank formatted stream contains Amino Acid sequences vs. DNA/RNA sequences.
 This is because Amino Acid sequence appear before the field that specifies if the DNA/RNA sequence is present and because often both types of sequences are present.
 It would be necessary to buffer all AA sequences (specified in `translation=""` feature qualifiers) until later in the stream when it becomes known if a DNA/RNA sequence is present.
 For very large genbank streams (files) this would defeat the purpose of using a stream processor and even if implemented it would be necessary to make a decision about whether to output AA or DNA/RNA sequence when both are present.

+## plaintext

+If the first non-empty (white-space only) line encountered consists only of allowed input characters then the parser will assume that the input is in plaintext format.

+One or more empty lines after a sequence with lines consisting only of allowed character following the empty line is taken to mean that the stream contains multiple sequences.
+That is: One or more empty lines is interpreted as a sequence delimiter.

 # ToDo